openfoodfoundation/openfoodnetwork/README.markdown

     bundle install

+Create the development and test databases, using the settings specified in `config/database.yml`:

+    rake db:setup

-Create the development and test databases, using the settings specified in `config/database.yml`.
-You can then load the schema and some seed data with the following command:
+Then load the schema and some seed data with the following command:

     rake db:schema:load db:seed